The 8 Best Dog Treats Australia: Tested & Evaluated 2023

-The treats themselves are made mostly from New-Zealand-sourced mead (more than 90%), and the rest is made from healthy and carefully selected additions.
-These include green-lipped mussels and flaxseed for joint health, parsley that helps freshen the breath, and chicory to aid digestion.
+The treats themselves are made mostly from New-Zealand-sourced meat (more than 90%), and the rest is made from healthy and carefully selected additions.
+Our team of independent experts love that these include green-lipped mussels and flaxseed for joint health, parsley that helps freshen the breath, and chicory to aid digestion.

 Overall, it’s a great treat for dogs of all ages.

 When we talk about dog treats, most of us think of biscuits first.
-After all, bikkies are the most convenient treats to carry around and feed as needed.
+After all, bikkies are the most convenient treats to carry around.
 They work for large dogs and small dogs - just break them up as needed.

 However, the main problem with dog biscuits (especially the biggest and most common brands) is that they are not very nutritious.
-Usually, they are made with lots of white flour (just like human biscuits) and added flavours and colours to make them more appealing to dogs.
+In fact, as our team of independent experts point out, they are usually made with lots of white flour (just like human biscuits) and added flavours and colours to make them more appealing to dogs.
 But that’s not really what we want for our canine companions, right?